microsoft/vscode-docs/docs/editor/integrated-terminal.md

 This feature supports [variable substitution](/docs/editor/variables-reference.md).

 Note that the command only works with the `\u0000` format for using characters via their character code (not `\x00`).
-You can read more about these hex code and the sequences terminals work with on the following resources:
+Read more about these hex code and the sequences terminals work with on the following resources:

 * [XTerm Control Sequences](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html)
 * [List of C0 and C1 control codes](https://github.com/xtermjs/xterm.js/blob/0e45909c7e79c83452493d2cd46d99c0a0bb585f/src/common/data/EscapeSequences.ts)